 A strong safety mindset

 Welding is also a great skill to have.
+A lot of what you can learn in welding school could actually enhance your qualifications as a motorcycle mechanic.
 And if you ever intend to open your own repair shop, training related to business can be very helpful as well.

 Getting Into the Field

 Today, the most common way to get started in this field is to attend a school that offers a diploma, certificate, or associate's degree in motorcycle service technology.
 Most programs take one year or less to complete, except for associate's degree programs, which take two years.

 Another way to begin involves the apprenticeship route.
 In this scenario, you get paid as you learn the trade.
 And some employers will also pay for some formal schooling components required to help you learn the basics or to gain specific manufacturer certifications.

 Home study courses, usually offered online, are another way to learn the theory and basic fundamentals.

 Additionally, it's a smart idea to ask those who work at respected dealerships as well as reputable shop owners in your area for their advice on schooling options and other ways of getting started in the trade.
 Sometimes all it takes to get people talking is offering to buy them lunch in exchange for answering your questions.